A Letter From The Head

 Head of School

 We want students to be active learners.
 To be curious.
 To think.
 To question.
 To be involved not just with their heads but with their hands and with each other.
 To be involved in student government.
 To compete on the playing fields.
 To create in fine, performing and practical art studios.
+To engage in and be of service to their community.
 To try, to learn, to succeed and, sometimes, to fail and try again.